Oguzyildirim/crud-user/README.md

 ### Packaging as jar

-    -MySQL is not configured because I have dockerized application above you can 		find docker commands
+    To run MySQL in a docker I have dockerized application above you can find docker commands

     ./gradlew -Pprod clean bootJar

     To run packaged app:
-		java -jar build/libs/*.ja
+		java -jar build/libs/*.jar

 ## Testing